aerickt/steno-dictionaries/README.md

 ##### Folding suffix keys
 Folding suffix keys can come with unintended conflicts (for example, `SPEUGT` for "spitting" vs "spigot") but it is an easy way to reduce how many strokes you use.
 That said, hitting `-G`, `-S`, `-D`, or `-Z` separately is already quite fast.
 Folding these keys often requires more finger contortions.
 Do not feel obliged to fold suffix keys, despite the dictionary containing these entries.

+##### Examples of short entries that I might use
+The following words are a few examples of some of using two or more techniques above to form short entries.
+They should demonstrate how you can write shorter without having to memorize a bunch of briefs or suffix strokes.
+ - `T*EPL/RAERL` → temporarily
+   - Dropping the unstressed "o", using the "AER" compound cluster, and folding a `-L` to represent "-ly"
+   - Written-out form: `TEPL/POR/KWRAEUR/KWREU/HREU`
+ - `KA*LG/HRAEUGT` → calculating
+   - Dropping the unstressed "u" and folding the `-G` suffix key
+   - Written-out form: `KAL/KAOU/HRAEUT/-G`
+ - `TAEURLG` → tailoring
+   - Dropping the unstressed "o" and folding the `-G` suffix key
+   - Written-out form: `TAEU/HROR/-G` or `TAEUL/O*R/-G`
+ - `KOR/KWRARPBD` → coriander
+   - Using `KWR` to represent the "i" and folding in `-R` to represent the "er"
+   - Written-out form: `KOR/KWREU/KWRAPB/TKER`
+ - `AL/TERPB/TEUFL` → alternatively
+   - Dropping the unstressed second "a" and folding a `-L` to represent "-ly"
+   - Written-out form: `AL/TER/TPHA/TEUF/HREU`
+ - `ERTD` → editor
+  - Dropping the unstressed "i" and folding in `-R` to represent the "or"
+  - Written-out form: `ED/KWREUT/O*R`

 ## raw.py
 This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes with the help of the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands).
 Both can be installed from the plugins manager.